bvellek/lumen-spot-app/README.md

 | ![Wire Frame](https://github.com/bvellek/lumen-spot-app/blob/master/public/img/design/lumen-spot.jpg?raw=true) |
 |:---:|
 | Small and Large Wireframes |
 In the design phase of this application, I started by writing user stories to determine the key features.
 The primary user features are to search for a location (either by entering an address, place of interest, or using current location), see sunrise, sunset, twilight times for the location, see weather for the location, and see photos from other photographers at the same location.
 After coming up with the user critical features, I added some other features to improve the user experience.
 These include a link to a map of the location, a link to extended forecast weather, and photo settings with links to photographer's profiles.
-With these features in mind, I created wireframes of the app in [Sketch](https://www.sketchapp.com/) to visualize the final product.
+With these features in mind, I created wireframes of the app using [Sketch](https://www.sketchapp.com/).
+This helped me visualize the responsive layout.

 ## Development Process 🛠